openedx/edx-documentation/en_us/shared/students/SFD_video_player.rst

 11. **Download video**: You can download the video to watch later with this option (if available for the video).

-12. **Download transcript**: You can download the video's transcript with this option.
-You can download the transcript as a SubRip (.srt) file or as a text (.txt) file.
-You can open files of both types in a text editor such as Notepad.
+12. **Download transcript**: You can download the video's transcript as a SubRip (.srt) file or as a text (.txt) file.
+You can open files of either type in a text editor such as Notepad.

-13. **Transcript**: You can scroll through the transcript and select any line to go to that point in the video.
+13. **Handouts**: You can download any handouts that the course team has associated with the video.

 14. **License or Copyright**: If the course team reserves rights or specifies a Creative Commons license for the video that is different from the